 Primary aldosteronism (PA) is a type of aldosterone excess (hyperaldosteronism).
 This condition occurs when your adrenals, two small glands located on the top of the kidney, produce too much of aldosterone.
-Aldosterone is a hormone which helps balance the levels of sodium (salt) and potassium in your body.
+Aldosterone is a hormone that helps balance the levels of sodium (salt) and potassium in your body.
 Having too much aldosterone causes the body to hold on to sodium, resulting in salt and water build-up and a rise in blood pressure.
 Uncontrolled high blood pressure can put you at risk for stroke, heart attack, heart failure, or kidney failure.
 The risk of heart disease and stroke may be even greater in people with PA than in other people with high blood pressure.

 When the increase of aldosterone is caused by a problem in your adrenals, the condition is called primary aldosteronism.
 When the problem originates outside the adrenals, it’s called secondary aldosteronism.
 The main causes of PA are:

 To diagnose PA, your doctor will measure the levels of aldosterone and renin in your blood.
 Renin is a protein produced by the kidneys that helps regulate blood pressure.
 In PA, renin levels are low and aldosterone levels are high.
-If PA is diagnosed, your doctor will obtain an adrenal imaging study (usually CT or MRI) to see whether you have one tumor or bilateral adrenal tumors (on both sides).
+If PA is diagnosed, your doctor will obtain an adrenal imaging study (usually CT or MRI) to see whether you might have one tumor or bilateral adrenal tumors (on both sides).

 When only one adrenal gland is overactive, medication and lifestyle changes can treat PA.
 However, doctors usually recommend surgery to remove the culprit adrenal gland.
 After surgery, you may still need to take medication.
 You should also follow a healthy lifestyle by: